 In our activities we aspire to make public transport friendly for all passengers, especially for those with impaired mobility, who often find it difficult to move around the urban space.
 This group is not limited to persons using wheelchairs, but includes also, among others, senior citizens, persons who temporarily or permanently use crutches, pregnant women, or citizens with impaired vision.

 We take every effort in order to adjust our means of transport to the needs of this group of passengers.
-We expect our fleet to change considerably during the following 3-4 years – we want to operate 100% buses with no basic barriers (such as steps in the entrance doors), and offering seats immediately from the level of the floor, and 50% in case of trams.
-At present we have already 70% of such buses operating on weekdays during peak hours, and during any type of holidays – as much as 94%.
+At this moment we operate 100% buses with no basic barriers, and offer seats immediately from the level of the floor, and 60% in case of trams.

 We also pay attention to our passengers being well informed.
 Each new vehicle is equipped with electronic displays and offers voice announcements providing information on the route and stops.